Breastfeeding FAQs: Getting Started

 How can I tell if my baby is latched on wrong?

 If your baby tends to suck on the tip of your nipple, without getting much of your areola, he or she is latched on incorrectly.
-Babies who tend to latch on wrong also fall sleep at the breast more often and may not seem satisfied because they may not be getting enough.
+Babies who tend to latch on wrong also fall asleep at the breast more often and may not seem satisfied because they may not be getting enough.
 If this happens, break the suction and reposition your baby onto your breast to include the nipple and areola.

 Call your doctor or a lactation consultant if: